Tiny Steno Board 2

 thingiverse

-This is an improved version of my tiny keyboard for stenography with Plover.
-While using the previous version I discovered the following issues: - my pinkies are moving too far (yes, I am a bit spoiled with Dactyl-Manuform and Let's Split boards.)
-Pressing -TD and -SZ with any other right-hand keys (except the thumbs) required my palm spreading, which is a bit of a problem for me. - index fingers and thumbs were working overtime as well.
-Thumbs had to press two keys all the time, so they had to move much more that the regular QWERTY typing with Dactyl-Manuforms.
-In this version I brought keys closer so my tired fingers can move as little as possible.
-Another thing I noticed was the force required to press the Matias switches when more than one button was used with one finger.
-Those switches seem to be harder if the force is applied sideways.
-That is in the steno one finger can be pushing from one to four keys.
-Looks like in the normal position (i.e. like this "=") the keys require greater force than if they are placed sideways.
-That is not their intended movement anyway.
-The switches are great, don't get me wrong - there is not the manufacturer's fault at all, the switches are superb.
-It is a simple math - 2 or 4 multiplied (what was the gF for a single key?) plus the friction from the misplaced pressure point, and the keys are hard push.
-Surprisingly enough was the sideways push was not so hard, so I decided to rotate the switches to help with the most frequent scenario in steno - two keys in the same rows are pressed with one finger.
+This is an improved version of my compact keyboard for stenography with Plover.
+While using the previous model, I encountered several issues: - My pinkies were moving too far (yes, I am somewhat accustomed to Dactyl-Manuform and Let's Split boards.)
+Pressing -TD and -SZ keys along with any other right-hand keys (except thumbs) required my palm spreading, which is a bit of a problem for me. - Index fingers and thumbs worked overtime as well.
+Thumbs had to press two keys all the time, so they moved much more than regular QWERTY typing on Dactyl-Manuforms.
+In this version, I brought keys closer so my tired fingers can move as little as possible.
+Another thing I noticed was the force required to press Matias switches when using multiple buttons with one finger.
+Those switches seem harder if the force is applied sideways.
+That's because in steno, one finger can be pushing from one to four keys.
+Looks like in the normal position (i.e., like this "=") the keys require greater force than if they're placed sideways.
+That's not their intended movement anyway.
+The switches are great - there's no manufacturer fault at all; the switches are superb.
+It's simple math - 2 or 4 multiplied by a single key's gF, plus friction from an incorrect pressure point, and the keys become hard to push.
+Surprisingly enough, sideways pushing wasn't so difficult, so I decided to rotate the switches to help with the most frequent scenario in steno - two keys in the same row pressed with one finger.
 Yes, that felt much better.
-Also it allowed to bring the keys closer, thus limiting the pinkie and thumb movements.
+Also, it allowed me to bring the keys closer, thus limiting pinkie and thumb movements.
 The result is (not so surprisingly now) closer to the Stenograph Reporter machine layout.
-Internally it is the same OLKB Planck-based keyboard.
+Internally, it's still the OLKB Planck-based keyboard.
 No changes from the original design there.
-I only added the detachable cable - could not make up my mind how the cable should go, so just added two USB connectors on the left and in the middle, where the keys left some space along the back wall, just enough for the USB connectors.
-They both can be used, one at the time of course.
-Please note this thing is still a work-in-progress, the keytops are being printed at the moment of publishing.
-UPD 20181019: added a picture with the connection diagram in it.
+I only added a detachable cable - I couldn't make up my mind how the cable should go, so I just added two USB connectors on the left and in the middle, where the keys left some space along the back wall, just enough for the USB connectors.
+Both can be used one at a time, of course.
+Please note this thing is still a work-in-progress; the keytops are being printed at the moment of publishing.
+UPD 20181019: I added a picture with the connection diagram in it.

 With this file you will be able to print Tiny Steno Board 2 with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Tiny Steno Board 2.